Douglas

 The present disclosure describes compositions comprising an

-acrylic polymer binder and nano-particles less than about 100nm
+acrylic polymer binder and nano-particles less than about

-also display oleophobicity.
-The coating composition may
+that may also display oleophobicity.
+The coating composition

-electronic components.
-In addition, the coating composition may
+many electronic components.
+In addition, the coating

-preparation of coated objects and surfaces in
+the rapid preparation of coated objects and surfaces in

 manufacturing/assembly line environments.

-Excerpts :
+Excerpts

 WO2012115986